swinton/screenshot-website/README.md

 # :camera_flash: `screenshot-website` ![](https://github.com/swinton/screenshot-website/workflows/Tests/badge.svg)
-> A GitHub Action to capture screenshots of a website, across Windows, Mac, and Linux
+> A GitHub Action to capture screenshots of a website, across Windows, Mac, and Linux and use the screenshots effectively

 ## Contents
 - [Usage](#usage)